-Again in WhatsApp vs Session battle, Session app takes leads.
-Yes, WhatsApp for PC available.
-But, to login and use, your phone requires connected all the time.
+Again in WhatsApp vs Session battle, the Session app takes lead.
+Yes, WhatsApp for PC is available.
+But, to log in and use, your phone requires connected all the time.
 Hence, if you want to work remotely, then WhatsApp isn’t the right App to do so.
 Though, you can download the session App for Windows, Mac, and Linux.
-And as you know it provides random session ID.
+And as you know it provides a random session ID.
 So, the phone isn’t required to use the App.

 6. More Session App Features.

-Calls – One thing you need to know that, Session does not support Voice/Video call.
-You can exchange pictures, files, voice notes and send GIFs.
+Calls – One thing you need to know is that, Session does not support Voice/Video calls.
+You can exchange pictures, files, voice notes, and send GIFs.
 So if you can’t live without video/audio calls then, stick to WhatsApp.
 Through, Options like “Read Receipts”, “Typing Indicator” and link previews are available.

 Groups – In Session Private Messenger App, you can make closed groups and add up to 10 users.
 There is an open group option also available, just like telegram channels.
 Open groups can have thousands of users.

 Store messages locally – Unlike WhatsApp, Session doesn’t store messages on the cloud.
 Though, you can enable “chat backups” and can store messages in local storage.
-Don’t worry, messages will stay encrypted with paraphrase.
-Keep remember, paraphrase can’t be modified.
+Don’t worry, messages will stay encrypted with paraphrasing.
+Keep remember, paraphrasing can’t be modified.
 So, keep it secure somewhere.
 Else, you will lose chat backups.

 Conversation Length Limit – Yes, it comes with a limit, which is set to 500 by default.
 You can enable the “Delete old messages” option.
 It will delete text messages after the limit is breached.

-5. Reveal recovery phrase by holding it, and save it somewhere.
+5. Reveal the recovery phrase by holding it, and saving it somewhere.

 8. Once, you add a friend, it will appear on the home screen of the Session App.
 Send a message to your friend.